reddymanyam/Foodie-Flow/Readme.md

 - `useParams`: Extracts parameters from React Router

-#The application will be available at http://localhost:1234/
+-The application will be available at localhost:1234/

 ## The screenshots of this webpage will looks like below
 <img width="947" alt="Screenshot 2024-02-08 013029" src="https://github.com/reddymanyam/Foodie-Flow/assets/142713295/50f30aa5-b07e-4890-931e-d6412ec91377">